westonruter/featured-image-block-with-lightbox/README.md

 License:      [GPLv2](https://www.gnu.org/licenses/gpl-2.0.html) or later
 Tags:         block theme, featured image, site editor, lightbox

-Automatically enables "Enlarge on click" (lightbox) for the Featured Image block when "Link to Post" is not enabled.

 ## Description ##

 This plugin automatically enables "Enlarge on click" (lightbox) for the Featured Image block when "Link to Post" is not enabled.
 There are no settings for this plugin.